Shopify/polaris/public/README.md

 #### Polaris is a React component library designed to help developers create the best experience for merchants who use Shopify.
 Visit the [Polaris style guide](https://polaris.shopify.com) to learn more.

 ## Using the React components
 We strongly recommend using the React versions of our components.
-It is the version that we will be using internally, allows for rich, complex components like Tabs and Popovers, and will not have as many breaking changes as the CSS-only version.
+It’s the version that we’ll be using internally.
+It allows for rich, complex components like Tabs and Popovers, and will not have as many breaking changes as the CSS-only version.

 ### Installation:
 Run the following command using [npm](https://www.npmjs.com/):